Finding my credit card in the nut butter jar? Funny.

 Here’s an overview of the bed from Dr. Robert Troell, a Stanford educated surgeon who is also board-certified in sleep medicine.

-Mattress companies add a variety of chemicals to achieve certain qualities – such as foam “memory” and fire resistance – in their mattresses.
-Many of these chemicals pose serious health risks.
-Let’s take a look at two of the main categories:
+What I learned as I began researching better options is that companies routinely add a variety of chemicals to achieve certain qualities – such as foam “memory” and fire resistance – in their mattresses.
+Many of these chemicals pose serious health risks – let’s take a look at two of the main categories:

 Flame Retardants

-In a study that just came out, researchers found that exposure to PDBE flame retardants cost children 162 million IQ points between 2001 and 2016.
+In a this study, researchers found that exposure to PDBE flame retardants cost children 162 million IQ points between 2001 and 2016.
 They concluded that PDBE flame retardant exposure had a more negative impact on IQ than lead, mercury, and organophosphate (pesticide) exposure combined.

 Volatile Organic Compounds